Driving the 8500-mile Lamborghini Diablo

 Photography by Paul Harmer

-The Diablo is estimated at £130,000-160,000 at the Historics at Brooklands sale on November 25.
-For more information see Historics at Brooklands
+The Diablo was sold at the Historics at Brooklands sale in November 2017.
+For more information see Historics at Brooklands.

 After 17 years in production, the legendary Countach was replaced by the Diablo, which on its arrival was the fastest, most advanced and most expensive Lamborghini ever built.
 First exhibited publicly at Monaco in January 1990, the Diablo improved on its illustrious predecessor in every way, setting a new benchmark in supercar design.
 Nobody can have been surprised to learn that it had been styled